 @ Lakeshore Blvd W & Exhibition Place, Toronto

-2. TD Mosaic Festival South Asian Festival of Mississauga
+2. Mosaic Festival South Asian Festival of Mississauga

 The award-winning festival of Mississauga brings you the best of art, culture and cuisine from South Asia.
 The two day free festival will feature music, dance, folklore, Bollywood, food and shopping in the heart of Mississauga, headlined by the popular artists and performers from India, Pakistan, Canada and the USA.